 In an era where remakes are aplenty and kart racers are limited to either Mario or Sonic, I was curious to see how Nitro-Fueled would perform.
 Further complicating things is the fact that the game had to live up to the expectations of seasoned fans while also appealing to an entirely new generation of players experiencing CTR for the first time.

-As someone who falls somewhat in the middle of both groups, I found my time with Nitro-Fueled to be bittersweet.
+As someone who falls somewhat in the middle of those groups, I found my time with Nitro-Fueled to be bittersweet.
 It’s clear that developer Beenox has an unabated admiration for CTR, evident by the extremely detailed recreation of tracks, characters, and racing mechanics, however, their dedication to staying as close as possible to the source material only magnifies how outdated many of Nitro-Fueled’s concepts are.

 Table of ContentsHide